tracyW5/digital-river-global-commerce/README.txt

 No, you are responsible for hosting your own site.

-= Does Digital River support IE ? =
+= Does Digital River Plugin support IE ? =

 Digital River Plugin only support IE Edge.